 Our recycling staff is currently doing their best to process all of the materials generated on our campuses.
-We are doing a good job with our paper recycling, but it takes about 80% of our time to make the frequent office visits to service paper bins.
-Our beverage container recycling (CRV) is only generating about half the revenue that it could due to theft from outdoor bins.
+We are doing a good job with our paper recycling, but it takes about 90% of our time to make the frequent office visits to service paper bins.
+Even though we set a new annual collection revenue record this past year, our beverage container recycling (CRV) is only generating about half the revenue that it could due to theft from outdoor bins.
 Because of this we are going to try and streamline our paper recycling by enlisting more staff help to bring personal recycling to central locations.
 This should allow us to process more CRV before the thieves get to it, which will allow us to increase revenue.